reddy1300/JavaLearning/Notes/ExceptionHandling.md

 }`

 **Runtime Stack Mechanism:**
-- For every thread JVM will create a run time stack. each and every method call performed by that thread will br stored in the corresponding stack.
+- For every thread, JVM will create a run-time stack. every method call performed by that thread will be stored in the corresponding stack.
-- Each entry in the stack called stack frame or activation record.
+- Each entry in the stack is called a stack frame or activation record.
-- After completing every method call the corresponding entry from the stack will be renoved.
+- After completing every method call the corresponding entry from the stack will be removed.
 - After completing all method calls the stack will become empty and the empty stack will be destroyed by JVM just before terminating the thread.